 The Common Application is an undergraduate admission application that applicants may use to apply to any of its 517 member colleges and universities.

-Launched in 2016, the Coalition has developed a free platform of online tools to streamline the experience of applying to college.
-Students may use this platform to apply to any of its 90+ member colleges and universities, build a virtual locker to share with counselors, teachers, and mentors, and submit applications with ease.
+Students may use this platform to apply to 90+ member colleges and universities, build a virtual locker to share with counselors, teachers, and mentors, and submit applications with ease.

 Colleges That Change Lives (CTCL) is a non-profit organization dedicated to the advancement and support of a student-centered college search process.
 This website includes a host of resources including college profiles, articles, and book recommendations on a variety of college topics.

-An interactive site that allows students to do online college searches, research college majors and career interests, and learn more about scholarship opportunities.
+An interactive site that allows students to do online college searches, research college majors, career interests, and learn more about scholarship opportunities.

 Provides detailed information on college searches, scholarship information, and internship opportunities.